mpellegrin/wordpress-cookie-notice/trunk/readme.txt

 == Upgrade Notice ==

-= 1.2.43 =
+= 1.2.44 =
-* New: Option to revoke the user consent
-* New: Script blocking extended to header and footer
-* New: Synchronization with WordPress 4.9.6 Privacy Policy page
+* Fix: The text of the revoke button ignored in shortcode
+* Fix: Revoke consent button not displayed automatically in top position